mike-babb/mike-babb.github.io/_posts/2022-02-01-how-i-finished_part_2.md

 ## Favorite spaces and places
 ### _Where are you productive?_

-I really like working in cafes, libraries, and bars at night.
+I really like working in cafes and libraries in the day and bars at night.
 The pandemic made that very difficult.
 I lost access to my favorite spaces and places during lockdown.
 Working from one desk at home proved difficult.
 So I improvised by putting in an additional small desk near a sunny window in my apartment.
 I grew to really like that small desk.
 I'd make a coffee and it felt a little like being at a cafe.
-Sometimes, I'd work at my kitchen table and sip a martini while I wrote late into the night.Those different spaces and places helped me be productive in their own way.
+Sometimes, I'd work at my kitchen table and sip a martini while I wrote late into the night.
+Those different spaces and places helped me be productive in their own way.
 Find yours.

+## Take a walk
+### _Get physical before getting mental!_

+I nearly always combined this tactic with going to my office on campus or my favorite cafe.
+I'd walk or ride my bike and then I'd get to work.
+Some mild physical activity helped me get going.
+Especially on a long walk, I'd think about what I would want to accomplish on that day.

 ## Make your space(s) and place(s) pleasant
 ### _You're gonna spend a lot of time in them, try to enjoy it_